Perfect Pan-Seared Scallops

 Buying Scallops

-For beautifully pan seared or browned scallops you want to make sure your scallops are the large sea scallops, not the smaller bay scallops.
-Buy them from a reputable seafood store, one with high turnover.
-Scallops can be pricy, but making them at home is significantly less expensive than ordering them in a restaurant!
+For beautifully pan-seared or browned scallops, you want to make sure your scallops are the large sea scallops, not the smaller bay scallops.
+Buy them from a reputable seafood store with a high turnover.
+Scallops can be pricey, but making them at home is significantly less expensive than ordering them in a restaurant!

-The scallops should look moist (even if they are dry sea scallops; more on that below!), have a pale pinkish white hue, look translucent, and smell very fresh.
+The scallops should look moist (even if they are dry sea scallops; more on that below!), have a pale pinkish-white hue, look translucent, and smell very fresh.
 Avoid scallops that feel slimy, have an “off” smell, or a dull color.
-Look for sea scallops from ½ inch to 1-inch in height, 1 to 2-inches in width.
+Look for sea scallops from 1/2-inch to 1-inch in height and 1 to 2 inches in width.

 Dry Vs. Wet Scallops